Claremore, Oklahoma: Media

 Claremore has a website called moreClaremore.com, which focuses on positive community journalism.
 It was launched in April 2013 and centers on community events, local businesses, people, and schools.
-It also features the central community calendar for the area.
-The site has an average of 40,000 visitors per month and has an active social media presence, with more than 29,000 followers on Facebook.
+This was implemented in an effort to reverse the city's overall negative reputation with local residents, specifically in relation to its police department.
+The site also features the central community calendar for the area.
+It has an average of 40,000 visitors per month and has an active, though heavily restricted social media presence, with more than 29,000 followers on Facebook.

 The daily newspaper (and one of the oldest ongoing businesses in the county) is the Claremore Daily Progress, first published as a weekly in 1892 and as a daily in 1893.
-As of September 2020, the Claremore Daily Progress only publishes two print editions a week.
+As of September 2020, the Daily Progress publishes only two print editions a week.

 National Register of Historic Places

-As of February 2022, the National Register of Historic Places list the following Claremore sites, buildings, structures or districts as worthy of preservation for their historical significance:
+As of February 2022, the National Register of Historic Places list the following Claremore sites, buildings, structures, or districts as worthy of preservation for their historical significance: